withel21/qr-entrance-control/README.md

   - Reference to detach module to extend the feature from the source code
     - socket handlers : [qr-entrance-control-prototype/server/channelHandler.js](https://github.com/withel21/qr-entrance-control/blob/main/qr-entrance-control-prototpye/server/channelHandler.js)

-## User Flow
+## Use Flow
 ### 1. Execute the prototype of QR entrace server
 ### 2. Execute the prototype of QR entrance monitor/control web-app
 ### 3. Set information on web-app with below items and then click `Next`
-  - Event ID : the identification string of one event to need QR entrance
+  - Event ID : the identification string for one event to need QR entrance control
   - app ID : QR entrance/control web-app's identity(string)
   - server address : `http://(prototypeserveraddress):5002`
 ### 4. Execute QR Code Reader on android mobile phone